 Sydney Gardens is one of Britain’s best remaining Georgian Pleasure Gardens.
 It opened in 1795 and was a favourite spot of Jane Austen.

-Now it is enjoyed by visitors and locals alike as a respite from the busyness of central Bath - it is a short walk from the town centre and situated behind the Holburne Museum.
+Now it is enjoyed by visitors and locals alike as a respite from the busyness of central Bath - it is a short walk from the city centre and situated behind the Holburne Museum.

 The park is an ideal place for a picnic or a dog walk, and has direct access onto the Kennet and Avon Canal.
 The Great Western Railway also runs through Sydney Gardens making it an ideal place for trainspotting.